 This mental habit expands our consciousness, as we become more aware of the way we are impacting others and the world.
 Not thinking about this doesn't stop it from happening.
 Stretching our imagination to consider potential impacts across time helps us make better decisions, and play a more active role in shaping a better world.
+For example, what might be some long-term consequences for sustainability of a purchasing decision you recently made?
+What would your latest decision look like if you had considered these potential long-term impacts?
 It takes practice to develop new mental habits, but they too, can have long term impacts - for the better.
-It is thanks to people with your level of sensitivity that changes happen in the world.
-What will you do?

-HOW YOU THINK ABOUT AND DEAL WITH AMBIGUITY AND PARADOXES, HOW YOU RECOGNIZE DIVERSITY, FEEL ABOUT IT AND ACT TOWARDS IT.
+Every action has consequences that are not immediately visible.
+Considering the long-term when analyzing situations and making decisions has a positive impact on global sustainability. /WHAT IS ASSESSED HERE: HOW YOU THINK ABOUT AND DEAL WITH AMBIGUITY AND PARADOXES, HOW YOU RECOGNIZE DIVERSITY, FEEL ABOUT IT AND ACT TOWARDS IT.